Skip to content

 Tags

 Tags are different from Resources in an IoT Connector.
-Resources hold device data sent to or by the device.
-Tags hold meta information and are not accessible to the device.
+Resources hold device data sent from or to the device.
+Tags hold meta information and are not accessible to the device through the device API.

 Searching by Tags

-Tags' main benefit is to enable efficient device search & filtering.
+Tags may be used for device search & filtering in the Murano IoT Connector solution interface.
 On the IoT-Connector Devices tab, each entry have their tags displayed under the tags column.

 Devices tags